isomerpages/moe-ast-moehc/_school-histories/Schools/NUS High School of Mathematics and Science.md

 Over the years, NUS High School has established itself as the forerunner in mathematics and science education in Singapore and beyond, and strives to exemplify the passion and joy of learning.

-The school was officially declared open in 2007 and is currently located at 20 Clementi Avenue 1.
+The school was officially declared open in 2007 and&nbsp;is currently located at 20 Clementi Avenue 1.

 Principals:<br>
 \- Dr Lai Yee Hing (2005–2007)<br>